 In many of the world's big cities it is increasingly common to see men-only aesthetic centres where you can even get anal and genital bleaching.
 As far as we know, the bleaching hasn't really become fashionable here yet, and salons for gay men to pamper themselves are engaged in more mundane activities, such as haircuts.
 You'll be treated very well in the Gaixample in salons such as Paparazzi or Tön Vangard, but if you head to the Raval you can also find modern hairstylists that come highly recommended and have first-rate service, like Pódame.

 Transsexuals have always been the most stigmatized group within the LGBT community.
 Fortunately, a new generation of transgender people are doing a lot to promote awareness.
 In Barcelona this is thanks to initiatives such as the Espai Obert Trans-Interse (website in Spanish and Catalan), a group that meets once a month at the Casal Lambda, and Cultura Trans (website in Spanish), a project to promote visibility and new models when it comes to the trans question.
-On 6 July they hosted a cabaret featuring local and international artists.

 One of the newest shops in the Gaixample is brought to you by the clothing brand ES Collection, which has undergone a real facelift.
 This brand that specialises in swimwear and underwear was born in 2006 out of the initiative taken by a textile company based in Poblenou.
 They were the first to incorporate 'pack up' in their pieces, which is a foam insert to boost the appearance of your package.
 Thanks to this invention and their ad campaigns featuring smooth-skinned, muscular men with piercing eyes, they're doing very well indeed and now boast more than 300 outlets worldwide.